Sonia364/ERRS/README.md

    git clone https://github.com/Sonia364/ERRS.git
    ```

-2. Import the provided MySQL database schema and data to your local MySQL server.
+2. Import the provided MySQL database schema from the 'database' directory to your local MySQL server.

 3. Configure the necessary database connection settings in the PHP files.